Kwekker/OV-Timetable-Graph/README.md

 The tool uses the GTFS feed provided by the OVapi.
 This means that it needs to parse a proto2 protobuf file.
 I could not for the life of me find out how to get php to parse one, so we're doing it in Python lol.
 My website is hosted on a Strato server which I don't have full control over.
 I have absolutely no clue how to compile C or C++ for it, so I decided to use Python.

+Both this text and graph are very outdated, this project is still somewhere on my todo list.
+One day it will happen

 Here's a graph of how it kinda works or something here you go:
 ```mermaid